Tiling the integer lattice with translated sublattices: Abstract

 \section{Abstract}

-When we represent $\Z^d$ as a finite disjoint union of translated integer sublattices, the translated sublattices must possess some special properties.
-We call such a representation a lattice tiling.
-We develop a theoretical framework, based on multiple residues and dual groups.
-We prove that in any such lattice tiling of $\Z^d$, if $p$ is a prime and $p^k$ divides the determinant of one translated sublattice, then $p^k$ also divides the determinant of (at least) one of the other translated sublattices.
-We also investigate the question of when a lattice tiling must possess at least two translated sublattices which are translates of one another, and we give in general dimension a sufficient condition in terms of cyclic lattices.
+When $\Z^d$ is represented as a finite disjoint union of translated integer sublattices, the translated sublattices must possess some special properties.
+Such a representation is called a \emph{lattice tiling}.
+We develop a theoretical framework, based on multiple residues and dual groups, to provide a set of necessary and sufficient conditions for such a lattice tiling to exist.
+We also investigate the question of when a lattice tiling must possess at least two translated sublattices which are translates of one another.